tomzhang255/AC215_HiSolver/README.md

 ### Milestone 3

 We improved upon existing components from the previous milestone as well as implemented new components of our data pipeline.
+The following are the tasks we accomplished for this milestone.

-#### Data Pre-processing
+#### 1. Data Pre-processing

 Revise the output structure so that each input prompt is associated with a self-contained code snippet (rather than a comment with a single line of code as illustrated in milestone 2).